azat-co/practicalnode/chapter8/chapter8.md

 ***Figure 8-1.** Who wouldn&#39;t like a library with Nyan Cat?*

-If you really don&#39;t like Mocha, BDD or TDD, manual testing with CURL is always there for you. :-) At least on POSIX (Linux, Unix, macOS), CURL is built-in and comes with those OSs.
+If you really don&#39;t like Mocha, BDD or TDD, manual testing with CURL is always there for you. :-) At least on POSIX (Linux, Unix, macOS), CURL is built-in and comes with those OSes.
 On Windows, you can [download the CURL tool manually](https://curl.haxx.se/download.html).

 For GET CURLing, simply provide the URL, and you will get the server response which is the JSON of the object, as shown in Figure 8-2: